 Many people think oxygen is given to treat shortness of breath.
 This is not the case.
 Being short of breath does not mean you are short of oxygen.
 If your body has low oxygen levels for long periods it can put a strain on your heart and lead to heart problems.
 Oxygen is given to prevent strain on the heart.

-The tubes from the machine that deliver oxygen to your lungs are very long so you can move around your home while connected.
+The tubes from the machine that delivers oxygen to your lungs are very long so you can move around your home while connected.
 Portable oxygen tanks are also available.
 It is vital not to smoke while you are taking oxygen, because of the high risk of fire.

 Your doctor will decide whether you need oxygen.
 If your doctor thinks that your oxygen levels are low they will arrange for you to have a special blood test.
 You will need to be seen by a specialist respiratory doctor as well.